Talent Management – Definition, Importance, & Components

 Retaining Talent

-Bringing in fresh talent into the company is a great idea.
-But how about recognizing the existing talent and upgrading their skill set?
-This would help you to cut down the cost you spend on talent- pooling and invest more in other business development strategies!
+Bringing fresh talent into the company is a great idea.
+But how about recognizing existing talent and upgrading their skill set?
+This would help you cut down the cost you spend on talent pooling and invest more in other business development strategies!

 Performance Management And Development

 The ultimate motive of the whole process is to acquire a certain target with combined efforts.
 For this, you need to make sure that you align the right person to the right role in order to get the best possible results.
-An employee should be assigned a role which suits him and provides him with ample opportunities for individual development.
+An employee should be assigned a role that suits him and provides ample opportunities for individual development.

 Motivation

 Motivation plays a great role in boosting an employee’s performance.
-The task of an organisation is not limited to the hiring of employees, instead, the real task begins once the employee has joined the organisation.
-When an employee feels that his growth is directly linked to that of company’s, he will recognize the importance of his role and try to perform even better in the future.
-Motivating your employees can help them to stay committed and engaged throughout.
+An organisation’s task is not limited to hiring employees; instead, the real task begins once the employee has joined the organisation.
+When an employee feels that his growth is directly linked to that of the company, he will recognize the importance of his role and try to perform even better in the future.
+Motivating your employees can help them stay committed and engaged throughout.
 Higher employee motivation is linked to better results.

 Benefits Of Talent Management

-A small bunch of initiatives aimed at people and organisation can have a wide range of benefits as discussed below:
+A small bunch of initiatives aimed at people and organisations can have a wide range of benefits, as discussed below:

-1. It is easier to deploy the right person in the right job with the help of a proper plan.
-This is important from the perspective of your organisation as well as the employee’s as alignment between his personal interests and his job’s will make him perform with high efficiency.
+1. A proper plan makes it easier to deploy the right person in the right job.
+This is important from the perspective of your organisation as well as the employee, as alignment between his personal interests and his job will make him perform with high efficiency.

-2. It helps to take better professional decisions as when you come to know who your high potential employees are, you can invest in their professional development by creating learning opportunities for them.
+2. It helps to make better professional decisions.
+When you know who your high-potential employees are, you can invest in their professional development by creating learning opportunities for them.

-3. It greatly affects your organisational culture, how your organisation works and the status of the employees in your organisation.
-If the employees are satisfied with the organisation’s ongoing talent management practices, they are more likely to have confidence in the future of their organisation.
+3. It greatly affects your organisational culture, how your organisation works, and the status of your employees.
+If the employees are satisfied with the organisation’s ongoing talent management practices, they are more likely to have confidence in its future.

 4. It helps develop leaders for tomorrow within the organisation.
-With successive talent management activities, the organisation can inculcate leadership values in its employees and don’t have to worry about the future of their organisation and the quality of the workforce.
+With successive talent management activities, the organisation can inculcate leadership values in its employees and doesn’t have to worry about the future of its organisation or the quality of its workforce.

 Management is and will always remain one of the principal features of an organisation.
-Same goes for Talent Management too.
+The same goes for Talent Management, too.
 Developing a plan for the same comes later, it is first important to recognise the needs of your organisation.
 No two organisations have the same work culture or the same kind of workforce.
 Therefore, there is no particular rule to build a talent management model.
 You can build a successful model only if you are aware of the weaknesses and strengths of your organisation.
-Thus, a step by step approach is the only key to establish and maintain a talent management process.
+Thus, a step-by-step approach is the only key to establishing and maintaining a talent management process.